ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    devices.
 They are needed to ensure that SUT is embedded in the environment that it expects.

-   -  Currently, emulators are those used in the TMC-MID integration tests
+   -  Currently, emulators are those used in the TMC-Mid integration tests
       (`Code <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-common/-/tree/master/src/ska_tmc_common/test_helpers?ref_type=heads>`__,
       `Documentation <https://developer.skao.int/projects/ska-tmc-common/en/latest/HelperDevices/TangoHelperDevices.html>`__).